Taimurian/oxygen-memberpress-support/README.md

 To customise the default MemberPress Templates you need to create a directory in your theme or child theme's base folder named "memberpress."
 Inside that folder, you can place any of the templates files (found in memberpress/app/views/…) to override them with your own.

 This plugin is made for [Oxygen Builder](http://oxygenbuilder.com/) users where the theme is completely disabled.
-Simply add your customised MemberPress template files inside the /mepr_templates/ directory inside this plugin.
+Simply add your customised MemberPress template files inside the /mepr_templates/ directory in this plugin.

 See [How to Override Template Files? in MemberPress](https://docs.memberpress.com/article/165-how-to-override-template-files).